PGM-Lab/InferPy/docs/notes/comparative_vae_mnist.rst

 We might be also interested in generating new digits, which implies passing some data in the hidden space through the decoder.
 With InferPy we must just invoke the method ``probmodel.posterior_predictive()``.
+In Pyro this is done by invoking the class method ``vae.encoder.forward`` which performs the forward propagation in the decoder NN.

 .. tabs::